Morpheus636/linux-636/README.md

 You're welcome to use this repo as a starting point for your own install scripts.

-Releases that are not marked as pre-releases should be considered stable, but nothing in this repository comes with any warranty, implied or otherwise (see the license and copyright notice for more).

 ## Development Utilities
 The `./dev_tools/` directory contains scripts used to streamline development.
 None of them should be run by sudo, and they are all documented within themselves.
 For information on any of them, run `<scriptpath> --help`.